bird-house/finch/docs/source/deploying.rst

 Start Finch PyWPS service
 -------------------------

-After successful installation, you can start the service using the ``finch`` command-line:
+After successful installation, you can start the service using the `$ finch` command in your console:

 .. code-block:: console